The CVR MRC PhD Programme

 The CVR MRC PhD programme - Much more than a PhD

-Specialised Training - Our three and a half year PhD programme begins with a two and a half week taught course which ensures that all students have a fundamental understanding of modern virology as well as an overview of the practical and bioinformatic approaches that can be applied to the study of viruses.
+Specialised Training - Our four year PhD programme begins with a two week taught course which ensures that all students have a fundamental understanding of modern virology as well as an overview of the practical and bioinformatic approaches that can be applied to the study of viruses.
 The course consists of seminars and practical classes delivered by CVR Group Leaders, and allows our new PhD students to get to know the groups and people in the CVR before beginning their research work.

 Your PhD - Your Choice - Following the training course, all students do two rotation projects in the laboratories of their choice.
 Each student then selects a lab in which to undertake a thesis project.
 Look through our research programmes to find out about the labs you could work in and the kind of research you could be doing.